-The decision to get help for a substance abuse problem is a momentous one.
+The decision to get help for a substance abuse problem is momentous.
 Men often find it difficult to admit they have lost control over their drug or alcohol use, and this reluctance is understandable, given the cultural expectation that men should always be in control of their emotions and actions.

 Addiction treatment can provide the professional treatment men need to regain control over their substance use and can allow them to rebuild productive lives in sobriety.
 An understanding of the psychology of men and the best methods for motivating them can help these patients achieve a successful recovery from addiction.

-Substance abuse can happen to people of any gender, any age and any station in life.
-Treatment is available that can help put your work and family matters back into a position of top priority.
-If you are a man who has special concerns about getting treatment for substance abuse issues, contact a professional treatment center for information about gender-specific alcohol rehab that can help you maximize the help you need to regain control over your life.
+Substance abuse can happen to people of any gender, age, and life station.
+Treatment is available to help put your work and family matters back into a top priority position.
+If you have a special concern about getting treatment for substance abuse issues, contact a professional treatment center for information about gender-specific alcohol rehab that can help you maximize the help you need to regain control over your life.